-For dogs who have lost their sight, maintaining routines as much as possible can help them adjust.
-Keep your furniture in the same spots to make it easier for your dog to navigate your home.
-If you redecorate, or when you bring your dog to a new place, bring them carefully around the area to show them obstructions.
-Because your dog can’t see, make sure that any potential dangers such as swimming pools or staircases are blocked off with fences or baby gates to prevent falls.
+For a blind dog, maintaining routines as much as possible can help them adjust.
+Keep your furniture in the same spots.
+This makes it easier for your dog to navigate your home.
+If you redecorate, or when you bring your dog to a new place, take them carefully around the area to show them any obstacles.
+Because your dog can’t see, make sure that any potential dangers (such as swimming pools or staircases) are blocked off with fences or dog gates to prevent falls.

 If you find your dog bumping into things frequently, talk with your vet or canine ophthalmology specialist.
-They may recommend a bumper like Muffin’s Halo that can help protect your dog’s face.
+They may recommend a dog bumper that can help protect your dog’s face as they walk around.

 Many blind dogs are able to happily return to activities they enjoyed before losing vision.
 So, where possible, don’t stop engaging in activities that your dog has always loved.
 However, make sure to always keep blind dogs on leash so you can prevent them from walking into things or getting hurt.

 Even for experienced owners, it can be shocking to see how well most dogs adjust to going blind.
-Blindness need not create a change in your training routines with your dog.
+Blindness doesn’t mean you have to change training routines with your dog.
 It just may require some shifts in how you cue certain behaviors.
 Obviously, your blind dog will not be able to respond to visual signals.
 However, verbal cues work well to help blind dogs maintain existing skills and learn new ones.

-Luring with treats and then incorporating physical cues can work well with blind dogs.
-For example, a shoulder touch to cue a sit or a back touch to cue a down.
-Keeping blind dogs physically and mentally exercised is important.
-Training continues to build self-confidence as well, which is particularly important for dogs with impaired vision.
+Luring your dog with training treats and then incorporating physical cues can work well with blind dogs.
+For example, try a shoulder touch to cue a sit or a back touch to cue a down.
+Keeping up regular physical and mental exercise with blind dogs is important.
+Training continues to build self-confidence, as well, which is particularly important for dogs with impaired vision.

-The sport of AKC Scent Work is an ideal outlet for blind dogs because they’re relying on sense of smell to search for odor.
+The sport of AKC Scent Work is an ideal outlet for blind dogs because they’re relying on their sense of smell to search for odor.
 Scent Work can build confidence for blind dogs and be an excellent way to channel energy.
-Other options for blind dogs to earn titles include the Canine Good Citizen (CGC) program, Trick Dog competitions, or therapy dog work.
+Other dog sports blind dogs can participate in include the Canine Good Citizen (CGC) program, AKC Trick Dog competitions, or therapy dog work.

 While discovering that your dog has become blind might be overwhelming or even devastating for owners at first, it’s important to recognize that blindness isn’t a death sentence.
 Dogs who go blind can and do continue to go on to live enriched lives.
 They just need a little extra help from us to keep them safe.